Give us a call today! (802) 651 - 6863

 Step 1: Check the calendar - for their safety, removing wildlife is only advisable during certain times of the year that are outside of their baby season.
 If you are unsure when baby season is occurring, contact HEART Wildlife and we can let you know.

-Step 2: Install wire mesh by attaching it to the bottom of the structure and then down to the ground level, then running the mesh in an “L” shape away from the structure about 8 to 10 inches.
-The “L” shape wire can be buried 4 to 6 inches below the surface of the ground or placed flush with the ground by using landscaping staples to secure it to the ground.
+Step 2: Install hardwire cloth by attaching it to the bottom of the structure and then down to the ground level, then running the mesh in an “L” shape away from the structure about 8 to 10 inches.
+The “L” shape wire can be buried 4 to 6 inches below the surface of the ground or placed flush with the ground by using landscaping staples to secure it to the ground (if existing root and rock systems are too difficult to penetrate).

 *Note: It is VERY important not to trap animals who are already under the structure!
 Leave a 12” gap in the mesh and install a one-way door, so animals have a route of escape.
 After three days, once you are sure everyone is out, close off that last foot of mesh so the structure remains wildlife proofed.
 We can provide one-way door rentals for local clients that are appropriate for the species you're humanely excluding - just send us a message or give us a call!